KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 **Cons of Using `pip`**

 - **Dependency management**: Pip doesn't handle package dependencies as robustly as `conda`.
 This can result in conflicts or missing dependencies.
-- **Python-only**: Pip is designed for Python packages.
-If a package has non-Python dependencies (e.g., compiled libraries), you may have to install them manually.
+- **Python-only**: Pip is mainly designed for Python packages.
+If a package has non-Python dependencies, you may have to install them manually.

 ## Installing Packages with `conda`